ayanu246/Aura-Chef/README.md

-# Aura-Chef
+# Aura Chef 👨‍🍳
-# Aura-Chef - A global recipe engine with Halal and Vegetarian modes.
+A universal recipe generator that turns your leftovers into gourmet meals.
+Supports Global and Halal modes.